tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Link to Specification Source Code** [non-normative]: A link to code that implements the test.
 Example: https://github.com/FilteredPush/ event_date_qc/blob/5f2e7b30f8a8076977b2a609e0318068db80599a/src/main/java/org/filteredpush/qc/date/DwCEventDQ.java#L169.

 **Notes** [non-normative]: Additional comments that the Task Group believed necessary for an accurate understanding of the test or issues that implementers needed to be aware of.
 Example: For TAXONID_FROM_TAXON, “This is the taxonID inferred from the Darwin Core Taxon class, not from any other sense of Taxon.
 Return a result with no value and a Result.status of NOT_AMENDED with a Response.comment of ambiguous if the information provided does not resolve to a unique result (e.g. if homonyms exist and there is insufficient information in the provided data, for example using the lowest ranking taxa in conjunction with dwc:dwc:scientificNameAuthorship, to resolve them).
 When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:taxonID.”.

-**"TestType"** [normative]: The Type of assertion that this test produces, Measure, Validation, Amendment, Issue..
-Example: "Validation"

-**"Criterion Label"** [non-normative]:  A label for the Criterion (TODO: Criterion/CriteronInContext applies to Validations, need to clarify for Dimension/DimensionInContext, Enhancement/EnhancementInContext, Issue/IssueInContext).
-Example: "Conformance: standard"

-**"Resource Type"** [normative]: The type of resource on which this test acts, SingleRecord or MultiRecord, the CORE tests include Validations, Measures, and Amendments that operate on SingleRecords and a set of MultiRecord Measures that assess the results of the SingleRecord Validations.
-Example: "SingleRecord"

-**"Example Implementations (Mechanisms)"** [non-normative]: nown Mechanisms with implementations of the test.
-.
-Example: "FilteredPush/Kurator: geo_ref_qc"

-**"Link to Specification Source Code"** [non-normative]: A link to code that implements the test.
-Example: https://github.com/FilteredPush/

 ## 5 Date and Time Issues